 In her time as an educator, Gramolini Williams has taught oboists reed-making and instrument repair, held many masterclasses, and has been an advocate for ensuring music teachers and students have adequate supplies for teaching and learning.
-She participated in the Orchestra’s historic 2015 trip to Havana, Cuba, and has continued to correspond with professional oboist Lauren Rios.
-Gramolini Williams returned to Cuba in 2022 as a teacher and performer with CAYO and looks forward to continuing to collaborate with this organization in the future.
+She participated in the Orchestra’s historic 2015 trip to Havana, Cuba, and has continued to correspond with professional oboist, Lauren Rios.
+Gramolini Williams returned to Cuba in 2022 and in 2023 as a teacher and performer with the CAYO and continues to collaborate with CAYO.

 Beyond her role with the Minnesota Orchestra, Gramolini Williams has performed with the St. Paul Chamber Orchestra and Iris Orchestra, and from 2012 to 2014 played with the Chicago Symphony Orchestra, Omaha Symphony and San Antonio Symphony.
 Her festival appearances include the Lakes Area Music Festival and the Music on the Hill Festival in Rhode Island.
 She received a bachelor of music degree from Oberlin College, studying with James Caldwell, and a master of music degree from Rice University, where her principal teacher was Robert Atherholt.
 After completing her graduate studies, she continued honing her skills under the tutelage of Mark Ackerman.